Starscream29/Saving-Private-Jager/README.md

 # Saving-Private-Jager

-Help Scott save his son from the zombies (so he can beat him later).
+Help Scott save Jager from the zombies.

+To run, download and unzip the file.
+Open and run SPJFinal.py using whatever python software you wish.

 Files: